Skip to main content

 Tools like Introhive also enable firms to see “who knows who” and “who knows who best” across their entire network—from board members, the c-suite and partners, all the way down to junior level associates.
 (Request a demo from Introhive to see this in action).

-Using Introhive, Gould & Ratner gained insights for new business development by mapping more than 100,000 relationships across their firm of only 100 employees.
+Using Introhive, relationship scoring gained insights for new business development by mapping more than 100,000 relationships across their firm of only 100 employees.

 Get Smart About Your Firm’s Data